strang1ato/nhi/README.md

 If your terminal output "duplicated" it means that `nhi` is properly installed.

 ## Contributions
 Contributions are welcome!
 Any tips and suggestions are appreciated.
-If you found any bug feel free to submit new [issue](https://github.com/strang1ato/nhi/issues).
+If you found any bug feel free to submit a new [issue](https://github.com/strang1ato/nhi/issues).